 Below are the details of significant tranactions carried with Government Related Entities in FY 2022-23.
-In order to determine the level of significance of the transaction with Government Related Entities, threshold limits have been considered as prescribed in the defintion of Material Related Party Transaction" of GGL's "Policy on Materiality of Related Party Transactions and dealing with Related Party Transactions".
+In order to determine the level of significance of the transaction with Government Related Entities, threshold limits have been considered as prescribed in the definition of Material Related Party Transaction" of GGL's "Policy on Materiality of Related Party Transactions".